Heun Functions and Some of Their Applications in Physics: Some Examples of the Heun equation in Physical Applications

-The list of books on this topic also is not very long.
-There is a book edited by A.Ronveau, which is a collection of papers presented in the "Centennial Workshop on Heun's Equations: Theory and Application.
+In SCI we found about one hundred thirty papers when Heun functions were searched in the summer of 2010.
+Now, at the end of April 2018, the number exceeded 330.
+The number of published articles in SCI more than doubled in the last eight years.
+More than three fourths of these papers were published in the last ten years.
+The rest of the papers were published between 1990 and 2005, except a single paper in 1986 \cite{valent}.
+These numbers may differ depending on the institution where one uses the SCI, since different universities in Turkey start their search from different dates.
+We think we are still in the correct \emph{ball park}.
+This shows that although the Heun equation was found in 1889, it was largely neglected in the physics literature until recently.
+Earlier papers on this topic are mostly articles in mathematics journals.
+If one looks for books on this topic, published before the year 2000, one finds out the the list of books is not very long.
+There is a book edited by A.Ronveaux, which is a collection of papers presented in the " Centennial Workshop on Heun's Equations: Theory and Application.
 Sept.3-8 1989, Schloss Ringberg".
-It was published by the Oxford University Press in 1995 by the title \textit{ Heun's Differential Equations} \cite {Ronveaux}.
-There is an extensive bibliography at the end of this book.
-I also found frequent references to two other books: \textit{Mathieusche Funktionen und Sphaeroidfunktionen mit Anwendungen auf physikalische und technische Probleme } by Joseph Meixner and Friedrich Wilhelm Schaefke, published by Springer Verlag in 1954 \cite { Meixner} and a 1963 Dover reprint of a book first published in 1946, \textit{Theory and Applications of Mathieu Functions} by N.W.
-McLachlan \cite{McLachlan} .
-These are on functions which are special cases of the Heun equation.
-Some well known papers on different mathematical properties of these functions can be found in references \cite{schafke} - \cite{Kuiken}.
+It was published by the Oxford University Press in 1995 by the title \emph{Heun's Differential Equations} \cite {Ronveaux}.
+There are two books on functions which are special cases of the Heun Equation: \textit{Mathieusche Funktionen und Sphaeroidfunktionen mit anwendungen auf physikalische und technische Probleme } by Joseph Meixner and Friedrich Wilhelm Schaefke, published by Springer Verlag in 1954 \cite { Meixner} and a Dover reprint of a book first published in 1946, \textit{Theory and Applications of Mathieu Functions} by N.W.
+McLachlan in 1963 \cite{McLachlan}.
+Classical mathematical physics books, such as Morse and Feshbach \cite {Morse1}, Whittaker and Watson\cite{Whittaker} or the Batemann Manuscript \cite{Bateman}, have sections or chapters on the special forms of the Heun equation like Mathieu, Lam\'{e} or spheroidal functions.
+Some papers on different mathematical properties of these functions can be found in references \cite{schafke}- \cite{birkandant}.